Alert | State of Local Emergency in Effect

 • Pedal assist electric bicycles are allowed on pathways, except where bicycles are prohibited.

-• Power on demand electric or gas bicycles are not allowed on pathways.
+• Power-on-demand electric or gas bicycles are not allowed on pathways.

 Visit the Calgary Pathways & Bikeways map to access more information while you are on the go.